NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Expert Drill Sergeant.md

-You know how to get the most out of your allies.
-While exploring, when you are leading and allies are [[Actions/Follow the Expert|Following the Expert]], you grant a +3 circumstance bonus instead of +2 if you're an expert in the applicable skill, and a +4 circumstance bonus if you're a master.
+While exploring, when you are leading and allies are [[Actions/Follow the Expert|Following the Expert]], instead of granting a +2 circumstance bonus in the applicable skill, you grant a +3 circumstance bonus if you're an expert and a +4 circumstance bonus if you're a master.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*